mlavi/kastendevhub/_drafts/ChangedBlockTracking.md

 A simplified series of events follows; they describe how CBT was added to CSI and Kubernetes.

 In May 2022, DPWG began a [Kubernetes Enhancement Proposal (KEP) #3314](https://github.com/kubernetes/enhancements/pull/4082): Changed Block Tracking.
 Veeam joined the effort soon afterwards.
-With guidance and review from SIG leadership, peer SIGS, vendors, and the Kubernetes community, the KEP went through three major redesigns.
+With guidance and review from SIG leadership, vendors, and the Kubernetes community, the KEP went through three major redesigns.
 Each progressed through repeated conceptual phases to design review and defense, every step improving the scope to address issues and gaps.
-The CBT design improved after reviews with SIG API and SIG Security helped incorporate Kubernetes architecture and security best practices.
+The CBT design improved after reviews with SIG-API and SIG-Security helped incorporate Kubernetes architecture and security best practices.
 At last, in 2023, the third design was approved by the DPWG, a code prototype was completed, and then a proposal was made to add CBT to the CSI specification.

 The [CSI specification 1.11.0](https://github.com/container-storage-interface/spec/releases/tag/v1.10.0) with CBT via the `SnapshotMetadata` service was recently published, this updated KEP-3314 status to “implementable” in June 2024.
 The first target was Kubernetes 1.31 as alpha APIs with the prototype code, but gearing up pipelines to test, add documentation, and learning other Kubernetes and CSI maintainer tasks has caused it to slip to Kubernetes 1.32.